-If you are entitled to vote to accept or reject the plan, vote on the enclosed ballot and return the ballot in the enclosed to LAW OFFICE OF ROWENA N. NELSON, LLC 1801 MCCORMICK DRIVE, SUITE 150 LARGO, MARYLAND 20774.
+If you are entitled to vote to accept or reject the plan, vote on the enclosed ballot and return the ballot in the enclosed envelope to the LAW OFFICE OF ROWENA N. NELSON, LLC 1801 MCCORMICK DRIVE, SUITE 150 LARGO, MARYLAND 20774.
 See Section IV (A) below for a discussion of voting eligibility requirements.

-Your ballot must be received by \\\\\\, 2017 or it will not be counted.
+Your ballot must be received by , 2017 or it will not be counted.

-3. Deadline for Objecting to Crystal Enterprises, Inc.'s Disclosure Statement and Confirmation of the Plan
+3. Deadline for Objecting to Crystal Enterprises, Inc.'s Disclosure Statement and Confirmation of the Plan be filed with the Court and served upon Debtors' counsel, all creditors and interested parties by , 2017.